Tiffeneau–Demjanov rearrangement: Early development of mechanism

 Another piece of information that had implications in the mechanism of the TDR was the simple fact that the reaction proceeds more easily with the conditions discovered by Tiffeneau.
 By placing an alcohol on the carbon on the reagent, reaction rates and yields are much improved to those of the simple Demjanov rearrangement.
 Moreover, few unwanted by products are formed, such as olefins.
 These aforementioned observations were the center around which Smith and Baer's mechanism was constructed.
 It is easy to see that hydrogen's presence would mean that hydride shifts would occur in competition with carbon shifts during the course of the reaction.
 Moreover, this shift is likely as it would move place positive charge from a 1° carbon to a 3° carbon.
-In a mildly basic solvent such as water, this new intermediate could easily produce an olefin via an E1-like reaction.
+In a mildly basic solvent such as water, this new intermediate could easily produce an olefin by an E1-like reaction.

 Such olefins are typically seen in simple Demjanov rearrangements but are not seen in the TDR.
 The alcohol's presence explains how this E1 reaction does not occur.
 Moreover, having an alcohol present puts the developing positive charge of the ring enlarged intermediate next to an oxygen.
 This would be more favorable than hydrogen as oxygen can lend electron density to the carbonium ion via resonance.

 This again favors ring expansion and is another caveat that shows how it incorporates higher yields of the TDR over the Demjanov rearrangement.

 Smith and Baer' mechanism was also able to account for other observations of the time.
 Tiffeneau–Demjanov rearrangements of1-aminomethylcycloalkanols with alkyl substitutions on the side aminomethyl chain had been accomplished by many scientists before 1960.
 Smith and Baer investigated how such substitution affects the TDR by synthesizing various 1-hydroxycyclohexylbenzyl-amines and exposing them to TDR conditions.